houzyk/thephilosophicalcode/content/articles/a-tale-of-numbers-and-functions.md

 ### 4.2 Multiplication.

 For multiplication, let's propose that multiplying two numbers N and M together is like calling an arbitraty function N times.
-Then, for each time that it is called during these N times, we call it for an M amout of times.
-So, multiplication is a function that takes two numbers-as-functions N and M, an arbitrary function F and a value V and returns the function N that calls M for an N amout of times times with the value V. In particular, M is called with the function F as argument.
-In turn, for each time that M is called during these N times, M calls the function F for an M amount of times with V as its value.
+Then, for each time that it is called during these N times, we call it for an M amount of times.
+So, multiplication is a function that takes two numbers-as-functions `N` and `M`, an arbitrary function `F` and a value `V` and returns the function `N` that calls `M` for an N amout of times times with the value `V`.
+In particular, `M` is called with the function `F` as argument.
+In turn, for each time that `M` is called during these N times, `M` calls the function F for an M amount of times with `V` as its value.

 ```
 "x" = N => M => F => V => N(M(F))(V)